 - j.
-Refer to Questions 5, pp. 17-18.56 - k.
-Experiences in care of the neonate with special care needs.57
+Experience in undertaking 5 full examinations of a newborn infant.53 - k.
+Experiences in care of the neonate with special care needs.54

-54 These women may also include women with complex needs who received direct and active care from the student during midwifery practice experiences (a), (b), (c), (d) or (f).
+51 These women may also include women with complex needs who received direct and active care from the student during midwifery practice experiences (a), (b), (c), (d) or (f).
 Refer to the glossary for an operational definition of complex needs.

-55 The Baby Friendly Health Initiative is underpinned by the 'Ten Steps to Successful Breastfeeding' and is supported by the World Health Organization as an evidence-based initiative to improve the successful establishment of breastfeeding.
+52 The Baby Friendly Health Initiative is underpinned by the 'Ten Steps to Successful Breastfeeding' and is supported by the World Health Organization as an evidence-based initiative to improve the successful establishment of breastfeeding.

-56 This refers to a full examination of the newborn infant that may be initial or ongoing, undertaken post-birth or during postnatal episodes of care including as part of continuity of care experiences.
+53 This refers to a full examination of the newborn infant that may be initial or ongoing, undertaken post-birth or during postnatal episodes of care including as part of continuity of care experiences.

-57 Refer to the glossary for an operational definition of 'special care needs'.
+54 Refer to the glossary for an operational definition of 'special care needs'.